-Tapawingo is open during the months of June, July, and August to any girl between the ages of nine and seventeen, regardless of her race, creed, or nationality.
-A well-rounded camping program accommodating 72 campers is offered for eight weeks with a maximum stay of two weeks.
+Tapawingo is open during June - August to girls between the ages of nine and seventeen, regardless of her race, creed, or nationality.
+A well-rounded camping program is offered for eight weeks with a maximum stay of two weeks.
 Tapawingo has 9 cabins housing eight campers and two staff.
 Our staff to camper ratio is 1:8, and many activities have a ratio of 1:4.

 Our campers come from a wide range of economic, spiritual, social, family, and ethnic backgrounds.
 Some are very exposed to the obscenity of the world; others are much more sheltered.
 Some attend public schools, some private resident or non-resident schools, and some are home-schooled.
 We do our best to be sensitive to the multicultural backgrounds of campers at Tapawingo and to hire staff from a variety of backgrounds to provide a versatile ministry team.

 Each week at Tapawingo, the goals for our campers include:

 To learn more about Who God is, on His terms.

 To mature in all areas of Christian womanhood (femininity, courage, versatility, male/female relationships, evangelism, social skills, etc.)

 To learn (from God’s Word and by example) how to be a woman of God and determine her position before Him.